marmelab/gaudi/README.md

 ### Volumes

-You can add you own files by mounting volumes:
+You can add you own folders by mounting volumes:

 ```yaml
 applications: